eellak/gsoc2018-pypen/README.md

 ## Description

 Development of a Python library for penetration testers.
 The library will include a set of tools for performing the basic tasks for attacking a remote host.
 It will include reconnaissance tools such as modules that will be able to collect data for a specific target either through the web or through user input.
 Moreover, other tools will be developed to create custom dictionaries for username and password attacks.
-Other attack techniques that will be supported include DoS attack, BruteForce attack as well as Inclusion attack.
+Other attack techniques that will be supported include DoS attack, and BruteForce attack.
 The library will also include various statistical functions for extracting additional information from a captured host.

 ## Documentation